About this policy

 How long we keep your personal data

-We only keep your personal data for as long as we actually need it. but in practice this means that that we will keep the following items:
+We only keep your personal data for as long as we actually need it.
+In practice, this means that that we will keep:

-● a record of the services, including a copy of your full report we provide to you for up to 20 years following the production of your report
+● a record of the services we provide to you, including your name and contact details and a copy of your full report, for up to 20 years following the production of your report

-● complaint records for up to 20 years following the report
+● compliant records for up to 20 years following provision of a report

 How you can make a complaint